 In any case, it is typically possible for anyone with access to push code to also run code at the build server during the build process for pull requests.
 Therefore it is important that pull request builds are built and executed sandboxed environments without access to secrets.
 That way you can allow the productivity and quality improvement of pull request builds without a high risk of leaking production secrets and data.

 Using cloud-based solutions could make many mitigations simpler by trusting the provider and focusing on their compliance.
 For many projects that are not highly sensitive, this is a sensible choice unless the security level of inhouse operations is quite a bit higher than average.
 On the other hand, trust boundaries move, and we now might introduce new threats related to for example Cloud Act and international espionage.
-In many cases that is within the organisation's risk appetite and therefore accepted.
+In many cases that are within the organization's risk appetite and therefore accepted.

 Role-based access control and the ability to limit access to deployment tokens are typically available in cloud build environments.
 But it also makes network-based controls mentioned earlier harder or sometimes impossible.